Follow TV Tropes

 • Gun Porn: Very realistic Gun Porn, at least until Il Teatrino.

-• Handicapped Badass: Marco (eye damage) and Captain Raballo (lost a leg from an accidental discharge) are both using Section 2 as a chance to get back into the field.
+• Handicapped Badass: Marco (eye damage) and Raballo (lost a leg from an accidental discharge) are both using Section 2 as a chance to get back into the field.

 • Harmful to Minors: Nearly every one of the girls has been a witness or victim of horrific violence, sexual assault, or both.

-• Heel Realization: Angelica shields Marco from a car bomb, but Marco — relieved that he didn't lose his sight in the blast — doesn't even ask about her until Jose brings the subject up.
-The realization that she’s dying finally causes him to start comforting her; in fact, it makes all the handlers rethink their relationships with their cyborgs: Alessandro and Petrushka share a First Kiss, Jean's Hidden Heart of Gold shows through when he's moved to hug Rico, and Hilshire becomes overly protective of Triela to the extent of leaving her in a hotel room while taking on an assassination himself — leading to a further Heel Realisation when he realizes that he’s been letting Triela do all the killing as a means of avoiding guilt.
+• In the manga Angelica's death makes all the handlers rethink their relationships with their cyborgs: Alessandro and Petrushka share a First Kiss, Jean's Hidden Heart of Gold shows through when he's moved to hug Rico, and Hilshire becomes overly protective of Triela to the extent of leaving her in a hotel room while taking on an assassination himself — leading to a further Heel Realisation when he realizes that he’s been letting Triela do all the killing as a means of avoiding guilt.

 • Hollywood Cyborg: The assassins are repaired synthesized muscles and carbon fiber frames in order to give them heightened strength and reflexes.